-The 2007 Multiple Primary and Histology (MPH) Coding Rules have been revised and are now referred to as 2018 Solid Tumor Rules.
-The 2007 Multiple Primary and Histology Coding Rules were developed to promote consistent and standardized coding by cancer registrars and the 2018 Solid Tumor Rules continue to provide coding instructions to ensure accurate data collection.
-It is important to note that eight site specific coding modules have been updated for 2018.
+The 2007 Multiple Primary and Histology (MPH) Coding Rules have been revised and are now referred to as the Solid Tumor Rules.
+The 2007 Multiple Primary and Histology Coding Rules were developed to promote consistent and standardized coding by cancer registrars and the Solid Tumor Rules continue to provide coding instructions to ensure accurate data collection.
+It is important to note that eight site specific coding modules were updated for 2018.
 These site groups are: Benign Brain, Malignant CNS, Breast, Colon, Lung, Head & Neck, Kidney, and Urinary.
-The remaining two site specific coding modules have not been updated for 2018.
-These site groups are: Cutaneous Melanoma and Other sites.
+Cutaneous melanoma was updated for 2021, and Other Sites was updated for 2023 (the 2007 MPH Other Sites applies to Other Sites cases diagnosed 2007-2022).

-The primary reference for both the 2007 MPH rules and 2018 Solid Tumor Rules are the WHO Classification of Tumors books (blue books).
+The primary reference for both the 2007 MPH rules and Solid Tumor Rules are the WHO Classification of Tumors books (blue books).
 Since 2007, WHO has continued publishing updates to the WHO Classification of Tumors series.
 As part of each new edition, subject matter experts review current literature and make recommendations regarding current practices in histology terminology and diagnosis.
 The College of American Pathologists (CAP) has adopted the new histologic terminology and diagnosis criteria into the site-specific 2018 CAP Protocols.
-The 2018 Solid Tumors Rules have been revised to reflect current CAP and WHO practices.
+The Solid Tumors Rules have been revised to reflect current CAP and WHO practices.